public-key-cryptography/public-key-editor/README.md

 	The email text, file attachments, and file descriptions are each encoded in base-64 to remove spe- cial characters such as newlines, carriage returns, and end of message or end of file chars, and then the encoded data are concatenated using newline chars (\n\n), encrypted, and re-encoded in base 64 to remove special characters from the encryption method.
-This expands the data by (4/3)^2 or 16/9 because base-64 encoding maps 6 bits of data to 8-bit chars and two encodings are used to package the data.
-Other protocols may use one encoding but this would only reduce the expansion to 3/4 of the size.
+This expands the data to (4/3)^2 = 16/9 the size because base-64 encoding maps 6 bits of data to 8-bit chars and two encodings are used to package the data.
+(The public key encryption method includes a base-64 encoding because it has to encode the cipherdata to attach the one-time public keys.)
+Other protocols may use two encodings but this would only reduce the expansion to 3/4 the size.

 	The text editor and email program were written to test the public key software and to show develop- ers how to use and implement the public key ciphers in other programs, but anybody who knows how to